Pubs Code - England & Wales

-As a landlord of more than 500 tied pubs, Star Pubs are covered by the regulations laid out in the Pubs Code etc. Regulations 2016 which came into force on the 21st July 2016.
+As a landlord of more than 500 tied pubs, Star Pubs are covered by the regulations laid out in the Pubs Code etc. Regulations 2016 which came into force for England and Wales on the 21st July 2016.
 The code is designed to protect the rights of tied tenants in England and Wales and is overseen by the Pubs Code Adjudicator (PCA).

 The Pubs Code is based on the core principles of fair and lawful dealing between the Pub Company and licensee and that a tied tenant should be no worse off than a free of tie tenant.
 The PCA’s role is to oversee the operation of the Pubs Code, arbitrate disputes and investigate alleged breaches.